jamesrobb/dragnet/README.md

 	./dragnet_nn_train.py --overwrite_brain

 This can take some time depending on what sort of machine you are using.
+On a standard laptop, this is likely 1-2 hours.
 The argument tells the script to overwrite the contents of the previous "brain", that is, overwrite the previous configuration of the neural network.
 The brain is stored in the `DRAGNET_NN_BRAIN_LOCATION` variable located in `dragnet_nn/dragnet_nn.py`.

 # Parsing Images